Series: You Can't Do That on Television

 Mr. Schidtler: Right!
 That's one.
 Umm...
 Kevin!

-Kevin Kubusheskie: (lifting his head off his desk) Uh... air!
+Kevin Kubusheskie: (wakes up and lifts his head off his desk) Uh... air!

 Mr. Schidtler: Yeah, that's right, that's two...
 Christine?

-Christine: (lifting her head off her desk) Uh... fire!
+Christine: (wakes up and lifts her head off her desk) Uh... fire!

 Mr. Schidtler: That's right!
 And now...
 Vanessa.
 Can you tell me what the fourth element is?